 | Haiku 4.5 | $0.80 | $4 |

-System prompt length is something people consistently overlook, and it deserves its own section (which we'll get to below).
-The key thing to understand right now is that your system prompt gets sent with every single API request.
+Something people consistently overlook: your system prompt gets sent with every single API request.
 If you've written a 3,000-token system prompt full of schema definitions and instructions, that's 3,000 input tokens charged on every call your users make.
 Across 10,000 monthly queries, that's 30 million tokens just in system prompt overhead.
+Prompt caching (covered below) is the solution.

-Conversation history is where costs can silently snowball.
-This is one of the most important things to understand about how the API works.
-The model has no memory between calls, so your application has to send the full history every time for Claude to have context.
+This is where costs can silently snowball.
+The model has no memory between calls, so your application has to send the full conversation history every time for Claude to have context.
+Think of it like a movie theater with a strange policy:

 - Movie 2 (The Empire Strikes Back): To watch this, the theater forces you to watch A New Hope again first.
 You pay for two tickets.

 - Movie 3 (Return of the Jedi): Now you have to watch Episodes 4 and 5 before they'll let you see Episode 6.
-You're paying for three tickets.
+Three tickets.

-Attached data — whether that's documents, images, or query results — consumes input tokens.
+Documents, images, or query results all consume input tokens.
 A BigQuery result set that returns 30 rows of daily spend data might be 1,500 to 2,000 tokens.
 A single image can run into thousands of tokens.
 This is especially relevant for marketing tools where you're passing campaign performance data back through Claude for summarization and interpretation.

-Prompt caching is Anthropic's built-in cost optimization for repeated content, and it's a big deal for tool builders.
+Anthropic's built-in cost optimization for repeated content, and it's a big deal for tool builders.
 If part of your input stays the same across requests (like a system prompt or schema definition), you can cache it.
 The first request pays a small premium to write to cache, but every subsequent request reads from cache at 90% off the normal input price.
-For tools where every request shares the same base context — which describes most marketing analytics tools — this is an enormous savings opportunity.
+For tools where every request shares the same base context, this is an enormous savings opportunity.

 A Real Example: How Much Does a Marketing Data Query Cost?

-Let's make this concrete with a scenario that's directly relevant to marketing teams.
-Say you've built a tool where team members can ask natural language questions about campaign performance, and Claude queries BigQuery to get the answer.
-The response might be a single sentence, or it might be a full table of spend broken out by day and channel.
+Let's make this concrete with a scenario directly relevant to marketing teams: a tool where team members ask natural language questions about campaign performance, and Claude queries BigQuery to get the answer.

-So between the simplest and most complex queries, you're looking at roughly a 3x to 6x cost difference.
-But in absolute terms, even the expensive queries are pennies.
+Between the simplest and most complex queries, you're looking at a 3x to 6x cost difference, but in absolute terms, even the expensive queries are pennies.
 At 1,000 queries per month with an average cost of about a cent and a half each, you're at roughly $15 per month in API costs.
-Even at 10,000 queries, that's $150.
+At 10,000 queries, that's $150.
 For a tool that gives an entire marketing team self-service access to their data, that's remarkably affordable.

 Why Agentic Workflows Cost So Much More

-A task that chains 10 tool calls together might cost $0.50 to $2.00 or more per execution.
-A complex research or trading agent that runs 15 to 20+ steps with lots of context passing through can run $1.00 to $5.00 or higher.
+A task that chains 10 tool calls together might cost $0.50 to $2.00 per execution.
+A complex research or trading agent running 15 to 20+ steps can run $1.00 to $5.00 or higher.
 Compare that to your marketing data query at a penny or two.

-The good news is that a typical marketing data tool has a lean workflow.
-A user asks a question, Claude writes SQL, BigQuery returns results, Claude summarizes the answer.
-That's roughly two round trips — not ten or twenty.
-You're firmly on the affordable end of the agent cost spectrum.
-Where costs could creep up for you is if you allow multi-turn conversations where users ask follow-up after follow-up, because each turn carries the full weight of everything before it.
+A typical marketing data tool has a lean workflow: user asks a question → Claude writes SQL → BigQuery returns results → Claude summarizes.
+That's roughly two round trips, not ten or twenty.
+Where costs could creep up is if you allow multi-turn conversations; each follow-up question carries the full weight of everything before it.